 In the introduction to our theme of the month, I briefly mentioned the term conversion optimization, which is all about improving your site to make it easier for users to accomplish the specific goals you have for them once they arrive.
 This can be enhanced by focusing on 3 key steps, which we’ll look at in detail.
-A site that has done a great job with increasing its conversion friendliness, which other sites (especially ecommerce) can look to for inspiration is Gap Inc.’s online commerce experience; a site that found a formula for success just by tweaking the design and following some simple conversion optimization techniques.
+A site that has done a great job with increasing its conversion friendliness with the help of eCommerce-enhancing agencies like Salesforce, which other sites (especially ecommerce) can look to for inspiration is Gap Inc.’s online commerce experience; a site that found a formula for success just by tweaking the design and following some simple conversion optimization techniques.

 So what exactly did Gap do which ultimately led to their success?

 The big change occurred in April of 2008 when they replaced the small font and standard header with a much more noticeable, tab shaped design, making it easier for customers to navigate between brands.
 Having these options for Banana Republic and Old Navy among others is both convenient and tempting for users to click on, whether or not they had any intention on visiting those sites in the first place.
 This type of conversion directly relates to the first and third steps to conversion optimization as described below.
 Before the redesign, just 25% of Gaps traffic moved onto one of their other branded sites; this number increased dramatically to 55% just months after the change, greatly reducing its reliance on search engines and other methods to drive traffic.